How to visit Wolf's Lair from Warsaw

 Cost and prices to visit Wolf's Lair

-The entrance fee in order to enter Wolf's Lair is 15 PLN (around €3,50).
-For kids and adults there are discounted tickets as well.
+The entrance fee to enter Wolf's Lair is 15 PLN (around €3,50).
+For kids and adults, there are discounted tickets as well.

 You buy your ticket from the booth at the checkpoint, where the carved wooden wolf statue is sitting.
 The ticket is for the entire zone for a full day.
-Day starts at 9:00 and is usually until 17:00.
+The day starts at 9:00 and is usually until 17:00.

-Note that in winter time, is getting dark around 16:00, so plan your visit accordingly.
+Note that in the wintertime, is getting dark around 16:00, so plan your visit accordingly.
 It is also best to check in advance the opening and closing hours as they might change.

 There are 3 long walking trails you can do.
 You can walk on your own or pay for a guide.
 Tour guides are available in English, German, Russian and Polish.
 Also other languages on demand.

 Each one of the trails is marked with a different color and you need approximately one hour to walk across.
 You can find information boards along the way.